-El Salvador may be the smallest country in Central America but it sure has the biggest heart – from volcanoes to villages & beaches to mountains, find out what to see & do in this friendly little nation!
+It may be the smallest country in Central America but it sure has the biggest heart – from volcanoes to villages & beaches to mountains, find out the top 10 El Salvador tourist attractions!

 Most of all we loved the friendly, honest people – we kept waiting to be ripped off but never were once, not that we knew of anyway… this is a big deal!